amaanansari1/Namaste-React/README.md

 - Hosts App on HTTPs provides that feature also
 - Tree Shaking Algorithm - Remove unused code
 - Different dev and production bundles

+# JSX , PARCEL , BABEL
+- JSX is not HTML inside Javascript
+- It has HTML or XML like syntax
+- JSX code is transpiled before it reaches to javascript engine
+- JSX transpiled by PARCEL -> BABEL is javascript compiler
+- JSX => React.createElement => ReactElement-JS(Object) => HTMLElement(render)